About the Center

 We make powerful learning a reality for each person we serve.

-To apply and integrate the continuous process of research, development, and implementation to high-quality learning experiences.
+To apply the continuous process of research, development, and implementation to high-quality learning experiences.

 CTLM PHILOSOPHY STATEMENTS